philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 ## Data Is Powerful

 Our culture worships data.
 And rightly so.
-Data combined with human ingenuity and sweat is a godlike tool that's pulled us out of a nasty, brutish, and short existence into across-the-board increases in comfort, wealth, health, and potential.
+Data combined with human ingenuity and sweat is a godlike tool that's pulled us out of a nasty, brutish, and short existence into across-the-board increases in comfort, wealth, health, and technological & human potential.
 But cults form around deities, and so data is more than just a powerful tool.

-Data is both a powerful tool and a lullaby we sing to put ourselves to sleep.
-Data can be a container that we project something of ourselves into -- our fears of living in a complex world we don't entirely control, and our hopes of a better one.
-Data is a canvas onto which we paint portraits of our dark side *and* our better angels.
+Data can also be a way to justify taking a quick shortcut from an inner emotional sense to a haughty, external certainty.
+We can go further and use data as a social cudgel to attack enemies.
+Or we can assemble enough data to feel that we walk about in priestly vestments, closer to the divine than the unwashed masses.

-, and despite this complexity I think we should gain fluency with its use.
-It can be an instrument for improving decision making and wellbeing, and it should be accessible to us, not just large well-funded institutions and companies.

-	For us to gain some fluency with the creation and usage of data is a good thing.
-	For us to do that, we should understand the broader landscape of research.
+Data is powerful.
+But data is not an unalloyed good, nor is it always the best tool to guide decisions.
+Data can only be as good as those who produce and consume it.
+But data _can be_ an instrument for improving decision making and wellbeing, and an ability to produce and consume it should be accessible to us, not just large well-funded institutions and companies.
+For us to do that, we should start with understanding the broader landscape of research.

+## The 5,000-Foot View

+We'll roughly divide the world of research into 3 not-equally-sized sectors:

+1. Academic/Scientific Research
+2. Small-Scale Research
+3. Business Research

+@TODO: illustrative sketch

+Academic/Scientific research is what we are most familiar with.

 5-second 5,000-foot view
 	Academic/Scientific Research
 	Small-Scale Research